Sunrise over the bog with a wooden boardwalk and tower.Source: Sven Zacek

 Immerse yourself in wild, untouched nature by exploring Estonia on foot.
 Hiking in Estonia's bogs, forests, and coastal areas is possible year-round!

-Breathe in the fresh air and stretch your legs on Estonia's hiking trails!
+Stretch your legs on Estonia's hiking trails!

 Choose a route depending on your interests and fitness level.
 From easy boardwalks to long routes requiring a lot of strength and stamina, there is something for everyone — unless you're a mountain climber.